heimrichhannot/contao-stylesheet-manager-bundle/README.md

 Name | Arguments | Description
 ---- | --------- | -----------
 modifyFrontendPage | $strBuffer, $strTemplate | Triggers the compiling.

-## Notes on css generation on live systems

-On the live server we usually don't have preprocessors like compass installed.
-Because of that reason the library uses an already existing generated CSS file even if changes have been made on SCSS files on this live server (of course this generated CSS file might be not up to date but in most cases this is better than no CSS or some error message ;-)).
-If the necessary preprocessor like compass lib is in place even on the live server stylesheet manager regenerates the final CSS file.

 ## TODO